Ellicott Rock Wilderness: Chattooga Wild and Scenic River

+Mountains, terrains, and waterfalls

 Ellicott Rock Wilderness is located in the southern tip of the Blue Ridge Mountains, a sub-mountain range of the Appalachian Mountains.
 It has a temperate climate with an average rainfall of 80 inches per year creating a dense forest with steep, rugged terrain.
 Embedded throughout the wilderness landscape are a variety of hardwood trees (creating breathtaking scenes come fall), white pines, and hemlocks with bountiful water sources including a couple waterfalls.
 One popular waterfall, Spoonauger Falls, is located on the Chattooga River Trail, a short quarter-mile hike from the trailhead located on Burrell's Ford road.
 The Wilderness is home to Glade Mountain of Georgia standing at an elevation of 3672 ft and Fork Mountain of South Carolina at an elevation of 3294 ft.
 The watershed surrounding the Chattooga Wild and Scenic River is one of the most biologically diverse in the country.
 The wonderful array of sights, sounds, and smells of the wild flora and fauna bring Ellicott Rock Wilderness to life.

+Recreation

 A variety of recreation occurs in Ellicott Rock Wilderness including hiking, camping, backpacking, fishing, hunting, kayaking, and orienteering.
 The Wilderness supports approximately 18 miles of designated terrestrial trails.
 South Carolina trails include Chattooga River Trail, East Fork Trail, Foothills Connector Trail, and a majority of the Fork Mountain Trail.
 North Carolina has one trail, Ellicott Rock Trail, with two trailheads along Bull Creek Road and a big river crossing in the middle.
 Georgia does not maintain any trails.
 While there are no officially designated campsites in Ellicott Rock Wilderness yet, many unofficial campsites occur along the trails, particularly along the Chattooga River trail.
 Unofficial campsites are primitive with no amenities.

-The wilderness embodies many examples of life in the Appalachian Mountains pre-civilization and provides a wonderful escape to millions from the accustomed hustle and bustle of city life.